R4wm/dear_diary/2019/10/27/sunday_morning.md

   lol, this was already answered for me during the sermon.

 Church is not optional for the Christian (who wants to obey God)
-God loved it enough he have himself for it
+God loved it enough he gave himself for it
-He that

   ```
   PROVERBS 28 : 26